toolex/w3d1-homework/day_2/homework_crud_quiz.md

 Look at the `find_by_id` and `find_by_address` methods in the `Property` class.

 Q10.
-What do they take in as their arguments?
+What do they take in as their arguments? find_by_id uses the id of property 2 find_by_address uses the VARCHAR or string input

 Q11.
 What are their return values?
+A class or when looking in the database, a single row.
+I think.